 Most people need at least 40 work credits with 20 of those being earned in the last 10 years.
 However, younger applicants will have fewer credit requirements.
-If you have questions about your work credit qualifications, contact an SSD lawyer in Mableton today.
+If you have questions about your work credit qualifications, contact our team of Mableton Social Security disability attorneys.

 5. Payments Through Social Security Disability Are Modest

 It’s important to understand that the payments applicants receive through SSD are not huge.
-According to the SSA, the average disability benefit paid through Social Security in 2019 was $1,234 per month.
-This was barely above the poverty line for that time, but for many disabled individuals, these payments are necessary to meet their basic living needs.
+According to the SSA, the average disability benefit paid through Social Security in 2021 is only $1,277 per month.
+For many disabled individuals, these modest payments are essential to meet basic living needs.

 When the SSA inspects Social Security applications, they are carefully checking for fraud.
 Suspicious claims are investigated through the Cooperative Disability Investigations program.
 The hope is that protecting the system from fraudulent claims will provide more benefits to those who truly need them.